chrisprice/jekyll-playground/chrisprice/_posts/reprojecting-an-image-in-the-browser.md

 ##3D Transforms and Quadrangles (Wonky Rectangles)

-You can think of a 3D transform, the sort of thing that THREE.js or matrix3d(...) accepts, as letting you transform any quadrangle/quadliteral (4-sided shape, opposite sides don't have to be parallel) in the source image, into any other quadrangle in the destination image -
+You can think of a 3D transform, the sort of thing that THREE.js's Matrix4.set(...) or CSS3 transform's matrix3d(...) accepts, as letting you transform any quadrangle/quadliteral (4-sided shape, opposite sides don't have to be parallel) in the source image, into any other quadrangle in the destination image -

 ASSWOME PROJECTION!